Skip to Main Content

 You could also have a premises liability claim if you were injured while staying in a hotel or an Airbnb.
 You might slip and fall or be injured because of the negligent security.
 A defective product in the hotel, like a blow dryer, could also end up harming you.

 In these examples, you very well might have a valid legal claim for compensation.
 You should meet with a personal injury attorney here in Nevada to review your case.
-At Ladah Law Firm, many of our clients receive compensation for a variety of economic losses, such as medical care and lost wages.
+At Ladah Injury & Car Accident Lawyers Las Vegas, many of our clients receive compensation for a variety of economic losses, such as medical care and lost wages.
 If your injuries are serious, you might also receive compensation for pain and suffering.
 For more information about whether you have a claim, reach out to us today.

 Representing Las Vegas and the Surrounding Areas